pfsense/docs/source/dns/unbound-dns-resolver.rst

   enabled.
-- **Register DHCP leases in the DNS Resolver**: DHCP static mappings can be registered in Unbound which enables the resolving of hostnames that have been assigned addresses by the DHCP server in pfSense.
+- **Register DHCP leases in the DNS Resolver**: DHCP static mappings can be registered in Unbound which enables the resolving of hostnames that have been assigned addresses by the DHCP server in pfSense software.
 This should only be enabled on networks where the client hostnames can be trusted or controlled.
 - **Register DHCP static mappings in the DNS Resolver**: As above, but for static mappings.
 - **TXT Comment support**: Provides the ability to view comments